gottacatchenall/thesis_proposal/README.md

 ## Results

-Here we show the in-progress work on the prerequisites for the analysis outlined above: phylogenies for both plant and bee species (@fig:phylo) and species distribution models for all species (an example shown in @fig:example_sdm).
+Here we show the in-progress results, which are the prerequisites for the analysis outlined above: phylogenies for both plant and bee species (@fig:phylo) and species distribution models for all species (an example shown in @fig:example_sdm).